|Guide||♦||2 Triplogs||0 Topics|

-Walk back out along the road before beginning a northward approach to the Grass Canyon entrance rather than scrambling along the foothills of the range.
+Walk back out along the road before beginning a northward approach to the Grass Canyon entrance rather than scrambling along the range's foothills.
 The route is primarily on loose rock through dense vegetation and traverses numerous washes.
-You should be aiming for a large pillar of stone.
-Head around the base of this pillar, bypassing the first canyon on the right to a second one, that is the true entrance to Grass Canyon.
+You should be aiming for a significant pillar of stone.
+Head around the base of this pillar, bypassing the first canyon on the right to a second one, which is the true entrance to Grass Canyon.
 From its entrance, the saddle at the ridgeline is apparent.

 Begin your ascent staying along the southern hillside with the aim of arriving at the saddle at the top of the canyon.
 Being on the south side and higher on the slope helps you avoid the big ravines near the wash that run down the center.
 The route is a slow, steep climb with loose rock as footing and lots of dense scrub.
 You may find animal trails leading in the right direction to follow, but most of them fade after a short way.
 You can continue to find these trails as you make your way up the canyon or devise your own route.

-Once you reach the saddle you are about 4 miles into the hike with views both to the east and west.
-Cross over the saddle, staying to the right and along the slope, until you can climb down and reach the wash that descends to the east.
-You will come to some junipers and the wash will begin to bottleneck.
-Continue following the wash east until it joins the North Fork, that heads to the south, turn right and follow it.
+Once you reach the saddle, you are about 4 miles into the hike with views both to the east and west.
+Cross over the saddle, staying to the right and along the slope until you can climb down and reach the wash that descends to the east.
+You will come to some junipers, and the wash will begin to bottleneck.
+Continue following the wash east until it joins the North Fork, which heads to the south, turn right and follow it.
 You will continue to fight brush and bramble as you find a way through the canyon, scrambling over and down the many sills, at times swinging through or hopping off boulders.
-Your footing will be a mix of slab rock, boulders of varying size, loose rock, and sand.
-It becomes an easier walk towards the end of the canyon where it emerges into Alamo Canyon (itself heading to the west).
+Your footing will be a mix of slab rock, boulders of varying sizes, loose rock, and sand.
+It becomes an easier walk towards the canyon's end, where it emerges into Alamo Canyon (itself heading to the west).

 Sources: info from Visitor's Center, Molvar's "Hiking Arizona's Cactus Country", and personal experience